GregRos/parjs/README.md

 2. `p.backtrack` - P applies `p`, backtracks to the original position in the input (before applying `p`), and returns the result.

 ## Debugging
-Parjs is meant to be easy to debug, but right now it doesn't live up to that aspiration.
+Parjs is meant to be easy to debug, but as of yet it doesn't live up to that aspiration.
+When a parsing failure occurs, Parjs logs the following information, among other things:

+1. The position in the character stream where the error occurred.
+2. The parsing stack trace, enabling the user to see the entire parsing path down to the parser that failed.
+3. The reason for the error.
+4. The location (e.g. row and column) where the error occurred

+The error is visualized using plain-text.

 ## Performance
 At present, although Parjs is designed with performance in mind, it's not benchmarked and hasn't been optimized.